Nek5000/NekDoc/source/quickstart.rst

   nekbmpi eddy_uv 2            # run Nek5000 on 2 ranks in the background
   tail logfile                 # view solver output visnek eddy_uv; visit -o eddy_uv.nek5000 # requires a VisIt/Paraview installation

+Note that this will not work if you clone the master branch from GitHub, as the ``examples`` folder is NOT included.

 -------------------
 Meshing